matiasbeckerle/glassperiment/_posts/2014-03-31-introducing-glassperiment.md

 ### Breaking news *through the Glass*

-Glassperiment, a glassware to display breaking news and let users stay informed any time they want.
+Glassperiment is a glassware to display breaking news and let users stay informed any time they want.
 Interests preferences will be chosen from a catalogue and set through voice triggers.
 As a result, users will be synced with news filtered by those preferences.

 ### Scope